End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Method

 \section{Method}

-This section presents the proposed multi-view cooperative spatiotemporal perception model with multimodal fusion, termed \textbf{XET-V2X}.
-Building upon an end-to-end 3D temporal perception framework, XET-V2X integrates a multi-view cooperative mechanism to dynamically fuse multimodal sensor data collected from the ego vehicle and other cooperative agents.
-This design explicitly addresses practical challenges such as sensor calibration errors, limited representational capacity of single-modality sensors, and restricted field of view of individual sensing agents.
-By jointly exploiting multi-view, multimodal, and temporal information, XET-V2X achieves more accurate object detection and tracking, thereby enhancing environmental perception and enabling safer and more efficient autonomous driving.
+In this section, the proposed multiview cooperative spatiotemporal perception model with multimodal fusion, termed \textbf{XET-V2X}, is presented.
+Building upon an end-to-end 3-D temporal perception framework, XET-V2X integrates a multiview cooperative mechanism to dynamically fuse multimodal sensor data collected from an ego vehicle and other cooperative agents.
+This design explicitly addresses practical challenges such as sensor calibration errors, the limited representational capacity of single-modality sensors, and the restricted field of view of individual sensing agents.
+By jointly exploiting multiview, multimodal, and temporal information, XET-V2X achieves accurate object detection and tracking, thereby enhancing environmental perception and enabling safe and efficient autonomous driving.